 What is the Dividend?

 A dividend is part of a company’s profit that it distributes to its shareholders/investors as additional profit.
-Only a few companies in the stock market give dividends, usually given per share.
-The dividend is paid by the companies on a quarterly or annual basis.
+Only a few companies in the stock market give dividends, usually per share.
+The companies pay the dividend on a quarterly or annual basis.
 In contrast, companies that do not give dividends prefer to invest their remaining profit back into the future growth or expansion of the company.
 A dividend represents the share of profit.
 This means a part of the net profit (net profit) of the company which is given to the shareholders is called a dividend.

 What is dividend income?